hoffoo/vim-grails-console/README.md

 " You can also run a test by name, making it convenient to map a specific run:
 :RunGrailsTest TestName

+" another useful command is rerun the last test :ReRunGrailsTest

 " You can also override the path to the executable using: let g:GrailsShellExecutable = "/opt/grails/bin/grails" " default is just grails